 A further comparison of the noise levels from the GOES-15 Imager with those from previous GOES Imagers is presented in Table 4.2.
 In this table the noise levels are given in temperature units.
-In general, noise levels were much improved over those for older GOES, with both GOES-13 and 14 in particular having lower noise in most bands than GOES-8 through 12.
+In general, noise levels were much improved over those for older GOES Imagers, with both GOES-13 and 14 in particular having lower noise in most bands as compared to GOES-8 through 12.

-Keep in mind as well, the finer pixel size for band-6 images (from 8 km to 4 km) on both GOES-14 and GOES-15 compared to GOES-13 could be expected to result in an increase in noise.
-But the noise levels for GOES-14 and GOES-15 band-6 are only slightly higher than it was for GOES-13.
+Keep in mind as well, the finer pixel size for band 6 images (from 8 km to 4 km) on both GOES-14 and GOES-15 compared to GOES-13 could be expected to result in an increase in noise.
+But the noise levels for GOES-14 and GOES-15 band 6 are only slightly higher than they were for GOES-13.